cjwit/vote/README.md

 To do:

-* Catch 401 error on failed login
+* Catch 401 error on failed login (instead of using alert)

 Then: